LachlanGunn/preimage/README.md

 =============================================

 The `preimage` utility maintains a database of hash-preimages.
-It will scan your hard drive for "hashable** content, compute the hashes, then store references to where it can be found.
+It will scan your hard drive for "hashable" content, compute the hashes, then store references to where it can be found.

 **Why?** Rather than link a file by its location, you can **link to its content**.